cnsdqd-dyb/VillagerAgent/README.md

 ## Core Components 🌟

-- **MaMcEnv**: The virtual sandbox where agents interact and learn 🤹.
+- **VillagerBench**: The virtual sandbox where agents interact and learn 🤹.
 - **TaskManager**: The master planner, keeping tasks on track and agents in the know 📊.
 - **DataManager**: The keeper of knowledge, holding all the data cards close to its chest 🗃️.
 - **GlobalController**: The overseer, ensuring every agent plays their part to perfection 🎯.